oktics/oktics-health-pose-detection/README.md

 #### Example of results

+*status*: code status 0 means pose prediction completed successfully.
+Code status -1 means there has been an error.

 *keypoints*: array of 33 keypoint objects, each object has x, y, a confidence score and the position name.
 The x and y are in pixel units.